+11 Lane, p.
+266.

-- 1. He wants God to see what the enemy is doing.
-Look at them, God!
-They're like a pack of dogs out there, snarling and prowling!
-In addition... - 2.
-He wants God to hear what the enemy is saying.
+2. He wants God to hear what the enemy is saying.
 "Who can hear us?" they mocked.
-In other words, "That guy inside is dead meat and there's nobody within ten miles who can even hear us, let alone stop us."
-After asking... - B. David affirms (8-10).
+In other words, "That guy inside is dead meat and there's nobody within ten miles who can hear us, let alone stop us."

+So David asks.
+Then, after asking...

+B. David affirms (8-10).
 Verse 8-"But you, O LORD, laugh at them; you scoff at all those nations."

 Imagine you're standing by a tiny ant hill.
 You look down at the minuscule creatures below scurrying about and you get curious.
 So you take a magnifying glass and stoop down to take a better look at the little ants.
-How would you respond if what you saw was this?
-One of the ants is shaking his puny little fist at you.
-He's spitting at you, and you hear him say, "I don't like you!
+How would you respond if you saw this?
+One of the ants shaking his puny little fist at you, spitting at you, and yelling, "I don't like you!
 I'm going to kill you!"